bdamokos/brussels_transit/DOCKER.md

 ## Image Versioning

-Images are published to GitHub Container Registry (ghcr.io) under three different scenarios:
+Images are published to GitHub Container Registry (ghcr.io) under these scenarios:

 1. **Stable Releases**: When a new release is published (non-pre-release)
    - Creates versioned tags (e.g., `v1.2.3`, `v1.2`)
-   - Updates the `stable` tag
+   - Updates the `stable` and `latest` tags
-   - Available in three variants:
-     - Default: `ghcr.io/bdamokos/brussels-transit:v1.2.3` or `:stable`
-     - Temporary ngrok: `ghcr.io/bdamokos/brussels-transit:v1.2.3-ngrok-temp` or `:stable-ngrok-temp`
-     - Static ngrok: `ghcr.io/bdamokos/brussels-transit:v1.2.3-ngrok-static` or `:stable-ngrok-static`

-2. **Pre-releases**: When an alpha/beta/rc release is published
-   - Creates versioned tags (e.g., `v1.2.3-rc.1`)
+   - Example: `ghcr.io/bdamokos/brussels-transit:stable`

+2. **Development Builds**: On every push to main branch or manual trigger
    - Updates the `edge` tag
-   - Available in three variants:
-     - Default: `ghcr.io/bdamokos/brussels-transit:v1.2.3-rc.1` or `:edge`
-     - Temporary ngrok: `ghcr.io/bdamokos/brussels-transit:v1.2.3-rc.1-ngrok-temp` or `:edge-ngrok-temp`
-     - Static ngrok: `ghcr.io/bdamokos/brussels-transit:v1.2.3-rc.1-ngrok-static` or `:edge-ngrok-static`

-3. **Weekly Updates**: Every Sunday at midnight UTC (only if there were changes in the last week)
-   - Updates the `latest` tags
-   - Available in three variants:
-     - Default: `ghcr.io/bdamokos/brussels-transit:latest`
+   - Example: `ghcr.io/bdamokos/brussels-transit:edge`
-     - Temporary ngrok: `ghcr.io/bdamokos/brussels-transit:latest-ngrok-temp`
-     - Static ngrok: `ghcr.io/bdamokos/brussels-transit:latest-ngrok-static`

 ### Tag Usage Guidelines

-- Use `:stable` for production environments
+- Use `:stable` or `:latest` for production environments (they are identical)
-- Use `:edge` for testing new features
+- Use `:edge` for testing new features and development
-- Use `:latest` for development environments
 - Use version tags (e.g., `v1.2.3`) for reproducible deployments

+Note: Old versions and untagged images are automatically cleaned up by GitHub Container Registry's retention policy.

 ## Configuration (Alpha Stage)